Best Motorcycle Helmet Speakers with Bluetooth, Tested (Sound, Volume)

 If you want to skip to the winner, here are the rankings from top to bottom:

-In fact since the Cardo units are waterproof, you could even a Cardo Spirit plus the 45mm JBL kit for extreme sports like skiing, snowboarding and snowmobiling.
-However, if you’re looking for extreme-sports-worthy you should take a look at the Syphon SoundPro near the bottom of this post.
+If you’re really shredding it and want an entirely waterproof setup, take a look at the Syphon SoundPro near the bottom of this post.
 Those speakers themselves are also waterproof, the cords are reinforced, and the unit is easy to slip in and out of different helmets.
 Choice is yours.

-By the way, if you’re looking for new riding gear in general, I’d recommend thinking about underlayers like the Pando Moto Skin series – these are AAA rated for abrasion and impact resistant (same as a MotoGP leather suit) but thin and breathable enough to wear any other jackets over them.
+By the way, if you’re looking for new riding gear in general, I’d recommend underlayers like the Pando Moto Skin series – these are AAA rated for abrasion and impact resistant (same as a MotoGP leather suit) but thin and breathable enough to wear any other jackets over them.
 Combining the ultimate in safety with whatever style you like.
 A no-brainer.

-For limited time, get 15% off when ordering direct from Pando Moto with our code road15.
+READER DEAL: For limited time, get 15% off when ordering direct from Pando Moto with our code road15.
 This deal beats Revzilla, Amazon and everyone else.
-Excludes gift cards and products on sale.

 CE AAA rated means this underlayer can withstand a slide on asphalt at highway speeds.
 And all under whatever jacket you want to wear on top.

-• Material 15x stronger than steel
+- Material 15x stronger than steel

-• Wear over a t-shirt, under a jacket
+- Wear over a t-shirt, under a jacket

-• Mesh all around for airflow
+- Mesh all around for airflow

-• CE Level 2 armor at elbows, shoulders
+- CE Level 2 armor at elbows, shoulders

 The Best Bluetooth Speakers for Motorcycle Helmet

 Use any of these options below to bump tunes in your helmet from your phone, through a Bluetooth communicator like a Sena or Cardo unit.
+Just make sure you have a quiet helmet to put them in, or the wind and engine noise from your ride will overcome even the most powerful set of speakers.

 JBL and Cardo 45mm Motorcycle Audio Kit